mui/material-ui/docs/pages/blog/mui-core-v5.md

 ### Smaller demos in the docs

 We have used the migration of the demos from JSS to emotion as an opportunity to rework them.
-Many of the demos were added taking into account how they would help maintainers work on the components.
+Many of the demos were originally added taking into account how they would help maintainers work on the components.
-We have reversed the priority, putting the developers using them [first](https://github.com/mui-org/material-ui/issues/22484).
+Instead we have reversed the priority, putting the developers using them [first](https://github.com/mui-org/material-ui/issues/22484).

-In practice, it means that we have focused on breaking down complex demos into smaller ones.
+In practice, this means breaking down complex demos into smaller ones.
-We aim for having as many "inline preview" as possible.
-It saves one click to expand the demo and the mental overhead of figuring out the part of the code that map with what you saw interesting on the screen.
+We aim to have as many "inline preview" as possible.
+It saves one click to expand the demo, and the mental overhead of figuring out what part of the code maps with what of interest you saw on the screen.

 <a href="/components/buttons/#basic-button"><img src="/static/blog/mui-core-v5/inline-preview.png" alt="" style="width: 649px; margin-bottom: 16px;" /></a>

 ### Props descriptions in IntelliSense

 The best documentation is the one you don't need to open.
-We have moved all the props' descriptions to TypeScript, so the IntelliSense in your editor can show you more context.
+We have moved all the prop descriptions to TypeScript, so IntelliSense in your editor can show you more context.

 <img src="/static/blog/mui-core-v5/prop-descriptions.png" alt="" style="width: 649px; margin-bottom: 16px;" />

 <p class="blog-description">The popup explains what the <code>forcePopupIcon</code> prop is for.</p>

-These TypeScript props' descriptions are also used to generate the [API pages](/api/autocomplete/#props) of the documentation, so there is a single source of truth.
+These TypeScript prop descriptions are also used to generate the [API pages](/api/autocomplete/#props) of the documentation, so there is a single source of truth.

 ### Migration from Enzyme to Testing Library